 Additonal workflow states can be included when performing standard searches.
 This must be set by administrators by ticking the option 'Include workflow state in default searches' on the 'Edit workflow state' page.
-Please note that certain special searches will not honour this setting and that this setting may be unavailable if some or all of the following configuration options are enabled:
+Please note that certain special searches will not honour this setting and that this setting will be unavailable if the following configuration option is enabled:

 Additional options are also available on the workflow state edit page, including from version 10 the option to select an icon to represent the workflow state.
 This icon can then be displayed on the search results page when in thumbnail display mode if the configuration option $thumbs_display_archive_state is enabled.

 Actions are the links between the workflow states.
 They appear as buttons on the resource view page for the users which have permission to access them.
 Each action has a 'from state' and a 'to state'.
 All actions for which the 'from state' matches the current resource state will appear on the resource view page, subject to user permissions.
 Performing an action (clicking the button) will cause the resource to move into the 'to' state.

 Actions can be created, edited, and deleted via the "Workflow Actions" function within the "Workflow" section of Admin.
 A few standard actions are provided with the default installation of the plugin.